alicehua11/W251_Containers_Kubernetes_Edge/README.md

-# w251_hw3 - Summmer 2021 - Homework 3
+# W251 - Summmer 2021 - Homework 3
 ### Section 2: Alice Hua

 This repository contains my homework 3 **Containers, Kubernetes, and IoT/Edge** for W251 - Deep Learning in the Cloud and at the Edge at the UC Berkeley School of Information.
-The following is the directory structure of this homework.
+The following is the directory structure of this application.

 ```
 +-- cloud